-However, problems and limitations may arise when these devices are called upon to perform "double duty," serving both a primary function (such as analog-to-Dante interfacing or audio signal processing) and acting as a master clock.
+However, problems and limitations may arise when these devices are called upon to perform "double duty," serving both a primary function (such as analog-to-Dante interfacing or audio signal processing) as well as acting as a master clock.
 This is understandable as the main purpose of these devices is to serve a function other than as a master clock.
-For example, connection of a video bi- or tri-level sync signal is rarely, if ever, supported.
+Timing related features, such as allowing connection of a video bi- or tri-level sync signal is rarely, if ever, supported.
 And PTP performance can degrade when the computing power of a device is intended primarily for handling and manipulating digital audio signals.
 This can lead to the required PTP resources being in short supply when the number of Dante devices that need timing messages moves into the hundreds.
 Also, firmware updates, cabling changes, and other maintenance tasks typically associated with a general-purpose Dante audio device would impact the master clock functionality for an entire installation.

 Overall Networking Capability

-Using the Dante Controller application program the Model 5401's two Gigabit Ethernet ports can be selected to operate in one of three modes: switched, redundant, or split.
-In the switched mode a single Ethernet connection to either of the Model 5401's Ethernet ports will provide Dante master clock functionality as well as access to the Model 5401's management web pages.
+Using the Dante Controller application program the Model 5401's two Gigabit Ethernet ports can be selected to operate in one of three modes: Switched, Redundant, and Pri Dante/Sec Mgmt.
+In the Switched mode a single Ethernet connection to either of the Model 5401's Ethernet ports will provide Dante master clock functionality as well as access to the Model 5401's management web pages.
 The remaining Model 5401 Ethernet port will provide network "loop-through" capability and can be used to interface with another piece of Ethernet-connected equipment.
-In the redundant mode two independent Ethernet connections are made to the Model 5401's Ethernet ports, enabling Dante's redundant network capability.
+In the Redundant mode two independent Ethernet connections are made to the Model 5401's Ethernet ports, enabling Dante’s redundant network capability.
 In this mode the Model 5401's primary Ethernet port will provide access to the management web pages.
-In the split mode, called Pri Dante/Sec Mgmt, the Model 5401's primary Ethernet port will be used by the network associated with Dante while the secondary Ethernet port will be used to access the managament web pages.
+In the Pri Dante/Sec Mgmt mode, the Model 5401's primary Ethernet port will be used by the network associated with Dante while the secondary Ethernet port will be used to access the unit's management web pages.
 This allows separate networks to be maintained for Dante and maintenance and configuration purposes.

 The Model 5401 allows an AC mains source of 100-240 V, 50/60 Hz to be directly connected.
 It can also be DC powered using a 10-18 volt source that is connected via a broadcast-standard 4-pin XLR connector.
 If both AC and DC power sources are connected the unit will be powered by the AC mains supply.
 Only if the AC mains source fails will a load be placed on the DC source.
 This allows a source of DC, typically an external power supply or broadcast-style battery, to serve in a backup capacity.
 With this arrangement normal operation can continue even if AC mains power is lost.